 FIG. 13.
-Climatological mean ascent, ω, (gray shading according to the color bar) and previous storm track investigations (assorted lines).
+Climatological mean ascent, ω, (shading and contours as in Fig. 4) and previous storm track investigations (assorted lines).
 Lines are as in Fig. 1 and Table 1 excepting the solid white line, which is the center of the climatological ascent storm track, labeled LH (i.e. Lareau and Horel).